-21st of February

-Try baking a rainbow cake and share it.
+- 21.Try baking a rainbow cake and share it.
 Find a rainbow card and post it.
-Perhaps just be a little more colourful for the rest of your life?

-22nd of February

-Reflect - If God is faithful, who do we need to be more faithful towards?

-23rd of February

-If you have been baptised - lift a glass of water, drink it and thank God for your baptism even if you can't remember it, it's grace received.
-If you haven't been baptised - lift a glass of water, drink it and reflect upon how you too are invited to the waters of baptism.

-Consider - What are the temptations that come with introspection?

-Reflect - What signs of God's presence might we revisit and wonder at?
-If you have been baptised, find out the date you were and celebrate it every year with friends.

-Take part in an online communion service at some point during Lent.
+Perhaps just be a little more colourful for the rest of your life? - 22.
+Reflect if God is faithful, who do we need to be more faithful towards? - 23.
+If you have been baptised lift a glass of water, drink it and thank God for your baptism even if you can't remember it, it's grace received.
+If you haven't been baptised lift a glass of water, drink it and reflect upon how you too are invited to the waters of baptism. - 24.Consider what are the temptations that come with introspection? - 25.Reflect what signs of God's presence might we revisit and wonder at?
+If you have been baptised, find out the date you were and celebrate it every year with friends. - 26.
+Take part in an online communion service at some point during Lent. - 27.
 Believe a promise God made to us.
 Fix it with a sign.
 It could be a stone, a gift you give yourself, or a gift you give to another.

-WEEK FIVE

-The parables of Jesus, lessons learned from social distancing